 Rumours of an Apple search engine have been doing the rounds for years.
 Much like the Loch Ness Monster, months and months of silence can suddenly be interrupted by a purple patch of activity.
 And late autumn 2020 was one of those periods – suddenly, Apple Search was back on everyone's lips.

 Stephan Bajaio, Chief Evangelist at Conductor and good friend of Adapt, did some super sleuthing around the topic for his Future of SEO: 2021 & Beyond Webinar.
-Check it out to see exactly why Apple Search might finally be on its way – and also to hear from our very own Director of Performance Linguistics, Gurdeep Gola.
+Check it out to see exactly why Apple Search might finally be on its way – and also to hear from our very own Director of Performance Translation, Gurdeep Gola.

 Unfortunately, our self-imposed 1500-word count is almost upon us, meaning there's no room to discuss 2021 barnburners like retention-focused SEO, ever-increasing word counts (how could 1500 words ever be enough?), and rapidly evolving featured snippet strategies.
 Nor have we given any love or attention to SEO prediction list stalwarts, Video and Voice.
 But fear not, 2022 will be here quicker than you imagine, and I'm sure they will be back.